 On the afternoon of August 28, at the Government Headquarters, Prime Minister Pham Minh Chinh chaired a conference on combating illegal, unreported and unregulated (IUU) fishing.
-Also attending were leaders of ministries, sectors and central agencies.
+Also attending were leaders of ministries, branches and central agencies.
 The conference was broadcast live to 28 coastal provinces and cities.

 After nearly 1 year since the 4th inspection by the EC and after 7 years of implementing tasks and solutions to combat IUU fishing, removing the EC's "Yellow Card" warning, along with 4 actual inspections by the EC Inspection Team, although we have achieved many important results, which have been recognized, we have not been able to do many of the contents pointed out by the EC, and so far the "Yellow Card" has not been removed.
 Therefore, many things have been damaged: damage to the country's reputation; damage to seafood exports; damage related to the slow change of people's occupations; how are people's awareness of complying with the country's laws and general regulations of the world and why do they still violate them; the reputation of relevant ministries, branches, agencies and localities.